 The first bit a horse carries in its mouth when beginning training should be as mild and as comfortable as possible.
 The first bit may not be the last type of bit your horse will ever carry.
 Different types of bits have different purposes.
 Down the road, you may want your horse to carry something beyond a simple snaffle.
 If you’re headed for the dressage ring, your horse will eventually carry both a snaffle and curb bit at the same time.
 If you show Western, your horse may wear any number of western curb bits.

 Why to Train With a Bit

 Many people do not want their horse to carry a bit at all.
-That’s a personal choice.
-But, it’s wise to consider that in spite of your best intentions to keep your horse forever, dire circumstances may mean you may have to part with it.
+That’s a personal choice, but it’s wise to consider that in spite of your best intentions to keep your horse forever, dire circumstances may mean you may have to part with it.
 A horse will appeal to a wider number of people and have a better chance at a good home if it is able to go in both a bitted and bitless bridle.
-Therefor, some bit training is a good idea, even if you personally do not want to use one.
+Therefore, some bit training is a good idea, even if you personally do not want to use one.

 How to Choose the Right Bit

 When you are choosing a bit to start a young horse there are a few things to consider.
 A young horse will chew and champ on the bit, and perhaps at first rub its head to get rid of this new and annoying thing in its mouth.
 You'll want to choose a bit that is both as safe as possible and comfortable.

 Logically, a simple snaffle is the best choice.
 Leave any type of curb to more advanced training.
 The first choice will probably be a jointed snaffle bit with smallish rings that would be unlikely to catch on anything if the horse does try to rub its face.
 You'll also want to avoid spoon or full-cheeked snaffles for the same reason.
 An eggbutt snaffle with small rings would be a good choice although you might also choose a loose ring snaffle.